Popmotion/popmotion/docs/api/stylefire/README.md

 ---
-title: Stylefire
+title: Stylers
 description: Style setters for CSS, SVG and scroll, optimized for animation.
 category: stylefire
 ---

-# Stylefire
+# Stylers

-Stylefire is a collection of CSS, SVG and DOM scroll style setters optimized to work with animation libraries.
+Stylers are performant CSS, SVG and DOM scroll style setters optimized to work with animation libraries.

-It can also be used outside of animations and provides a cached state to prevent unnecessary DOM reads.
+They batch rendering on the render step of the [Framesync render loop](/api/framesync) to prevent layout thrashing.

-It batches renders to the `render` step of the [Framesync](/api/framesync) loop to prevent layout thrashing, but renders can also be triggered manually.
+They also provide a cached state to prevent unnecessary DOM reads.

 ## Install

-**Stylefire is included with Popmotion.** If you're using as a standalone library, install with:
+**Stylers are included with Popmotion, but available as the standalone library `stylefire`.**

 ```javascript
 npm install stylefire --save